Saumya9425/NewsApi/README.md

 /news/topic - This endpoint is used to fetch all the news related to the topic or a  phrase passed in the body of request.

-/news/category - This endpoint is used to fetch all the news related to a particular category passes in the bodyof request.
+/news/category - This endpoint is used to fetch all the news related to a particular category passed in the body of request.

 Postman collection Link